ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 89 - Analysis of serious incidents and field safety corrective actions.md

 ---
            <p class="stitle-article-norm">Analysis of serious incidents and field safety corrective actions</p>
    <p class="norm">1.&nbsp;&nbsp;Following the reporting of a serious
-incident pursuant to Article&nbsp;87(1), the manufacturer shall, without delay, perform the necessary investigations in relation to the serious incident and the devices concerned.
+incident pursuant to [[Article&nbsp;87](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)](../vigilanceArticle 87 - Reporting of serious incidents and field safety corrective actions.md)(1), the manufacturer shall, without delay, perform the necessary investigations in relation to the serious incident and the devices concerned.
 This shall include a risk assessment of the incident and field safety corrective action taking into account